alanmacdoug/astrowind/src/data/post/dkim-selectors-keys-rotation.md

 - Keep a private record of which platform signs under which selector, for every domain you administer
 - Rotate on a schedule you will actually follow, in the order above
 - Confirm signatures end-to-end by testing to a real mailbox, not by trusting the platform's status page

-Twenty years in, the pattern is consistent.
-Nobody schedules DKIM maintenance, and the mail starts failing at the worst available moment.
-The selector scheme makes DKIM resilient, but only to the extent someone remembers it exists.